CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/creating-a-custom-view.md

     ![Build Settings](./media/creating-a-custom-view/build-settings.webp)
 7. Open the created file and define queries for HANA and MSSQL in the following structure:

-   - Id – Id of a CustomView.
-This ID will be used to retrieve data from this view
+   - **ID**: A unique identifier for the Custom View.
+This will be used to fetch data from the view.
-   - Description – meaningful description of this view for developer reference
+   - **Description**: A meaningful description to help developers understand the purpose of the view.
-   - Source
+   - **Source**:
-   - Hana – SQL Query for HANA server type
+        - **Hana**: SQL Query for HANA server type.
-   - MsSql – SQL Query for MSSQL server type
+        - **MsSql**: SQL Query for MSSQL server type.
-8. Example of a defined view:
+8. Below is an example of how a view is defined:

     SalesOrderList.customview.json